polterguy/polterguy.github.io/documentation/magic/index.md

 ### Log related endpoints

 These are log related endpoints, allowing you to retrieve information related to your log.
+By default your log items are persisted in the magic database table called `log_entries`, but there exists alternative log service implementations allowing you to among other things persist log entries into a NoSQL/CQL based database of your choice, such as ScyllaDB or Cassandra.
+What features the log has varies from which service is used for persisting log items.

 #### GET magic/system/log/count-items